irispajus/DonkeyCar/README_speed_integration.md

-This is a project to intagrate a infrared speed sensor to DonkeyCar (version 4.3.22) and regulate throttle based on current speed.
-Since battery runs out during the driving and the thottle value is not adjusted a StepSpeedController from Autorope DonkeyCar velocity.py, branch 5483490 and additional new sketch sensordata.py were introduced.
+This is a project to integrate a infrared speed sensor to DonkeyCar (version 4.3.22) and regulate throttle based on current speed.
+Since battery runs out during the driving and the thottle value is not adjusted a StepSpeedController from Autorope DonkeyCar velocity.py, branch 5483490 and additional new script sensordata.py were introduced.

 For running this code and driving the car, manage.py is used.
 To incorporate the StepSpeedController run a command: python manage.py drive --js --type=velocity.
 The terminal outputs the values for timestamp, current speed, target speed and current throttle.